cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/packaging-the-data-experience-cinchydxd.md

 | Sync Key                   | Required (need definition)                                                                                                                                                                                                                                                                                                                                                                                                                                                               |
 | Expiration Timestamp Field | If Dropped Records is set to “Expire” then a timestamp column is required                                                                                                                                                                                                                                                                                                                                                                                                                |

-Based on the configuration set up in this table, Cinchy will export the data and create CSV and CLI files.&#x20;
+Based on the configuration set up in this table, Cinchy will export the data and create CSV and CLI files.

 Please note in this example we don't have Reference Data as part of our Data Experience.